 Java Virtual Machine Settings

-On the Java tab, you can optionally enter the path to a Java VM (Virtual Machine) on your file system.
+In the Java section (see screenshot below), you can optionally enter the path to a Java VM (Virtual Machine) on your file system.
 Note that adding a custom Java VM path is not always necessary.
 By default, UModel attempts to detect the Java VM path automatically by reading (in this order) the Windows registry and the JAVA_HOME environment variable.
-The custom path added on this dialog box will take priority over any other Java VM path detected automatically.
+The custom path added in this dialog box will take priority over any other Java VM path detected automatically.

 Note the following:

 •The Java VM path is shared between Altova desktop (not server) applications.
 Consequently, if you change it in one application, it will automatically apply to all other Altova applications.

 •The path must point to the jvm.dll file from the \bin\server or \bin\client directory, relative to the directory where the JDK was installed.

 •The UModel platform (32-bit, 64-bit) must be the same as that of the JDK.

 •After changing the Java VM path, you may need to restart UModel for the new settings to take effect.